 The Jazz Ensemble is a small jazz singing group for experienced men and women singers.
 A high level of commitment with rehearsal attendance and practice at home is expected.
 Entry is by informal audition with the Jazz Ensemble conductor.

-The 45 minutes Vocal Development Class includes vocal warm-ups, breathing and tuning exercises, and group songs.
+The 45 minutes Vocal Development Class (not running in Spring 2022) includes vocal warm-ups, breathing and tuning exercises, and group songs.
 Some members, if they wish, prepare short songs or bits of repertoire to perform to the class.
 There is no pressure to engage in singing solos.
 It is suitable for people returning to singing, those who sing in a choir or aspire to join a choir and want some vocal practice first, as well as anyone wanting to learn good breathing techniques and warm up routines.
 This will also be useful e.g. for public speaking, teaching and for confidence building.
 The choice of group repertoire will be made within the group under the tutor's guidance.

 The Vocal Technique class aims to train voices by improving breath control, vocal quality, tuning, rhythm and range extension through various breathing and vocal warm-ups, group songs and performance techniques.
 This class provides the experience of singing a solo in a supportive environment.
 Various techniques are suggested which leads to improvement of the individual’s performance.
 This class is not suitable for beginners, who should start with the Vocal Development class.